 Kathryn N. Silva, M.D., Assistant Professor of Medicine

-Medical education, hospitalist medicine, resident clinical competency, patient safety and quality initiatives
+Medical education, hospital medicine, resident clinical competency, patient safety and quality initiatives

 Associate Program Director, Mercy Medical Center